 OTEC takes advantage of the temperature difference between warm surface ocean water and constant temperature deep ocean water; typically the difference is ~20°C for useful energy harvesting.
 With this temperature difference it is possible to drive an engine thermodynamic cycle; whereas typically the goal is to have as large a temperature difference as possible between the hot and cold reservoirs in a thermodynamic cycle to increase efficiency, the approach of OTEC is to take advantage of effectively infinite hot and cold reservoirs with a small temperature difference.
-OTEC efficiency is considered to be low but the resource base is theoretically inexhaustible given the persistent thermal gradients.
-At depths of approximately 1000 m, ocean temperatures are nearly uniformly at ~5°C. For a temperature difference of 20°C and constant year-round availability, low-latitude regions are most promising, with surface water temperatures of 25°C or more.
+OTECthermodynamic efficiency is low in comparison with other renewable energy systems, but the resource base is theoretically inexhaustible given the persistent thermal gradients.
+At depths of approximately 1000 m, ocean temperatures are nearly uniformly at ~4°C. For a temperature difference of 20°C and constant year-round availability, low-latitude regions are most promising, with surface water temperatures of 25°C or more.
 The opportunities are further enhanced given rising sea surface temperatures (SST) in the Caribbean basin due to increased atmospheric forcings as anthropogenic global warming continues to reshape global climatologies (discussed further in Section __).